-Pinaputok na bangus is a milkfish recipe is filled with different types of aromatics like tomatoes, onions, garlic, and ginger which will all grant the powerful and delicious flavors bursting inside your mouth.
+Pinaputok na bangus is a Filipino fish dish, made by deep frying a banana leaf wrapped milk fish, filled with different types of aromatics like tomatoes, onions, garlic, and ginger which will all grant the powerful and delicious flavors bursting inside your mouth.
 Best paired with hot steaming rice and special suka.
 Try this recipe today!

 PINAPUTOK NA BANGUS